 Open Space & Recreation Committee

-The Open Space & Recreation Committee advises the Mayor, City Council, City departments, private organizations and the general public on matters concerning open space and recreation, and works to acquire and preserve land and ecosystems within Beverly.
+The Open Space & Recreation Committee (OSRC) advises the Mayor, City Council, City departments, private organizations and the general public on matters concerning open space and recreation, and works to acquire and preserve land and ecosystems within Beverly.
 The Committee's functions include preparing updating a five-year open space and recreation plan for current and future use, preparing a continuing inventory of open space in the City, researching and recommending financing alternatives for acquisition and preservation of open space and the development of recreational facilities, and recommending any changes in state and local laws to facilitate acquisition and preservation of open space.

 - 7:00 pm

 - 1st Wednesday of every month (see schedule below)

 - Meetings locations may vary.
 Please see the meeting agenda for the meeting location.